Download the Fact Sheet (Updated 2014)

 Unauthorized immigrants pay taxes.

-- Unauthorized immigrants in Louisiana paid $80.7 million in state and local taxes in 2010 , according to data from the Institute for Taxation and Economic Policy, which includes:
+- Unauthorized immigrants in Georgia paid $85.9 million in state and local taxes in 2010 , including $68.3 million in sales taxes, $9.3 million in state income taxes, and $8.3 million in property taxes, according to data from the Institute for Taxation and Economic Policy.

 Immigrants contribute to Louisiana’s economy as students.